Saddff2/github-CI/README.md

 * **CMD ["python", "app.py"]**

-This instruction runs the default command to run when the container starts.
+This instruction specifies the default command to run when the container starts.

 >[!NOTE]
->**CMD** instruction can only be used once in Dockerfile, if you want to run other scripts while container is creating use **RUN** instruction.
+>**CMD** instruction can only be used once in Dockerfile, if you want to run other scripts while container is creating, use the **RUN** instruction.

 * **EXPOSE 5000**

-Expose the port that container runs on.
+Expose the port that the container runs on.

 </details>

 ### Step 2.1: Testing the container locally.

-Run docker commands in folder to create an image.
+Run Docker commands in folder to create an image.
 ```
 docker build -t flask-container:0.1 .
 docker run -p 5000:5000 flask-container:0.1